Refinitiv/Real-Time-SDK/Cpp-C/README.md

 	Microsoft Visual Studio 14.1 (2017) 64-bit
 	Microsoft Visual Studio 14.2 (2019) 64-bit

+Notes:
-NOTE: User has the option to use pre-built libraries for the compilers listed above and use them on different Windows operating systems that have support for those compilers to build their applications.
+- User has the option to use pre-built libraries for the compilers listed above and use them on different Windows operating systems that have support for those compilers to build their applications.
 User may also choose to build source and applications.
+- CMake supports VS 2013 and VS 2012 builds although libraries are no longer shipped.
+If closed source from BinaryPack is required to build, please use a BinaryPack [prior to Real-Time-SDK-2.0.3.L1](https://github.com/Refinitiv/Real-Time-SDK/releases/tag/Real-Time-SDK-2.0.2.G3) to build these deprecated Visual Studio versions at your own risk as changes to BinaryPacks will not be available for deprecated compilers.

 ##### Linux